The Unbounded Denominators Conjecture: The arithmetic holonomicity theorem

-\begin{proof} By a Blaschke product, we are reduced to the case that $g(z) \in \mathcal{O}^{\times}(D(0,1))$ is a \emph{functional unit}: no zeros or poles inside the unit disc $D(0,1)$.
-In that case, the function $\log{|g|}$ is harmonic on $D(0,1)$, and the Poisson kernel formula---see~\eqref{Poisson extended} below---together with the canonical decomposition $\log = \log^+ - \log^-$ into positive and negative parts gives the quotient representation
+is a \emph{functional unit} on the open disc: a nowhere vanishing holomorphic function on~$D(0,1)$.
+The function~$\log{|G|} : D(0,1) \to \R$ is therefore harmonic, and so the Poisson kernel formula --- see~\eqref{Poisson extended} below for a review --- together with the canonical decomposition $\log = \log^+ - \log^-$ into positive and negative parts gives the quotient representation